anon-blue/anon.blue/README.txt

                                          kj   l; j

-                                 cold meatloaf sandwich
-                    bgi it goes out . hey! dont touch that!
-                        hello                                          is it so important that you need it kept here forever?
-6uhhhhhhhhhI am the kne e der I kneeed thibgas a lot if you eat my loaf of bread I'll kick you in yoit nkn ees
        9/11 was a cirpotate scheme betaeweefarts equals funny ALWAYS ALWAYS FART who could fuck over rthe worlsd moer
        we are all clo es clones and the onlty way we can fix the vproblem is thr